 Parenting Plan: Dispute & Conflict Resolution

-What happens if there are care or contact issues after the divorce has been finalized?
+What happens if there are care or contact disputes after the divorce has been finalised?
 The parenting plan will describe the out-of-court process that must be followed in case of any such disputes.

 The Best Interest of Your Children

-The purpose of a parenting plan is to ensure that your children’s best interests are secured.
+The purpose of a parenting plan is to regulate the responsibilities and rights that co-holders of parental rights have in respect of minor children, and to ensure that your children’s best interests are secured.
 Both parents should stay actively involved in the lives of the children after divorce, unless such involvement is not in the best interest of your children.

 “Co-parenting is not a competition.
 It’s a collaboration of two homes working together with the best interest of the child at heart.”
 (Unknown)